 Inspiration is often difficult to define, especially for professional photographers, whose eyes are trained to spot a great shot from a mile away.
 But photographer Matt Long maintains that inspiration can strike anyone at any time.
 “It’s about what means the most to you and capturing the essence of that moment,” he says.

-To further inspire travellers during the Focus on Four Seasons Instagram contest, we asked Long and nine other globetrotting photographers to share one unforgettable moment during their travels that they were compelled to capture on camera.
+We asked Long and seven other globetrotting photographers to share one unforgettable moment during their travels that they were compelled to capture on camera.

 Splendour in the South Pacific

 “To me, photography has always been about capturing those moments that not everyone gets to see,” says photographer Don Riddle.
 He believes that creating a great image takes planning, waiting and a bit of luck.

 To capture the above photograph of the over-water bungalows at Four Seasons Resort Bora Bora, Riddle revisited the location at sunset on multiple occasions, with different results each time.
 “Some evenings were rainy, and some were just average.
 Finally, the sunset was spectacular.
 I kept clicking the shutter as the light got better and better, until finally it was dark.”

 You can almost hear the movement of the locals and tourists bustling through the Summer Palace on this day in Beijing.
 “I wanted to show what a place feels like rather than just what it looks like,” says photographer Robb Aaron Gordon of this intriguing shot.
 “I like the idea of timelessness and infinity, which lends itself to this image.
 I didn’t want to focus on people, but did want to give the sense of a crowd.”